Goodbye, and a look back at 2021

 35. Central Indiana Vintage Vehicles celebrated classic and antique cars during the 30th annual Father’s Day Car Show in June at Forest Park.
 Lucky Teter Rebel Run Car and Vintage Motorcycle Show, in its 11th year, returned in August.
 Experimental Aircraft Association Chapter No. 67 in Noblesville pancake breakfast and fly-in returned in August.
 Conner Prairie youth volunteer spinning teams returned to the annual Sheep to Shawl contest at the Indiana State Fair in August with four hours to transform wool into a scarf.
 Harlem Wizards returned to The Mill at Noblesville High School in November.
 The Noblesville Lions dodgeball tournament returned with an added cornhole tournament in September.
 Noblesville Cultural Arts Commission’s Shakespeare in the Park returned with “Taming of the Shrew” at Federal Hill Commons.
 And Santa returned to the Hamilton County Historical Society’s Santa House during the holidays on the Courthouse Square with no face mask.

--Contact Betsy Reason at betsy@thetimes24-7.com.
+-Contact Betsy Reason at [email protected].
 These highlights were mostly excerpted from my daily newspaper columns in 2021.